 Five Key Tasks for Teachers

-1. Teach the overall structure of a story with beginning, middle, and end.
+1. Teach the overall structure of a story with a beginning, middle, and end.

 Start by simply teaching what types of things happen in the beginning, middle, and end.
 Teach students how to find them and what to look for!

-2. Focus on the begining, middle, and ending in isolation and the events that happen within them.
+2. Focus on the beginning, middle, and ending in isolation and the events that happen within them.

 Teach the events that happen in the beginning, middle, and end in isolation.
 Play hypothetical situations out for each story you read during this unit where the beginning, middle, or end never happened.

-If you’re working with less advanced writers, try the simple flip book.
+If you’re working with less advanced writers, try a simple flip book.
 Students will need one piece of paper and a pair of scissors.
-They will fold the paper in half, cut one side of the paper into three pieces, label them beginning, middle, and end.
-Then, they will lift each flap and illustrate on the top piece and write about it on the bottom.
+They will fold the paper in half, cut one side of the paper into three pieces, and label them as beginning, middle, and end.
+Then, they will lift each flap, illustrate on the top piece, and write about it on the bottom.

-Shown in this picture is an entire printable worksheet that students can use with passages, read alouds, or independent reading texts.
+Shown in the pictures above are printable activities that students can use with any passage, read-aloud, or independent reading text.
+You can use interactive notebook pages, task cards, or graphic organizers.
 These printables have students focus only on the beginning, middle, or end at one time.
-This picture shows a beginning worksheet with the story Memoirs of a Parrot by David Scillian.
+A great book to use with some of these activities would be Memoirs of a Parrot by David Scillian.
 Here is my affiliate link to the book on Amazon.

 3. Teach different types of text.

-Included in my RL3.5 pack you’ll find plays, poems, and stories.
+Included in my RL3.5 and RL.4.5 units, you’ll find plays, poems, and stories.
 On the left is a two-page play with three characters that students read about and answer questions on.
 On the right is a mini-lesson activity for a chapter book excerpt.
 There are task card questions that follow.

 These are also included in my RL3.5 pack.
 On the left, there is a poem, followed up with task card questions.
 On the right is another poem sample with questions.